 This award recognises individuals or organisations that contributed to building the evidence base for practices to prevent and/or reduce alcohol and other drug related harms.

-Award nominations will be judged on the following criteria:
+Award nominations will be judged using the following criteria:

 Demonstrated outcomes